clarencelam1/pine64/pine64_setup.md

 14. You should now see the `root@localhost:~` prompt once you have root access.

-15. Type in the following into the console to update uboot, update kernel and resize the rootfs.
+15. Type in the following commands into the console to update uboot, update kernel and resize the rootfs.
 Reboot the board with the last command listed after resizing the rootfs.

   ```
   /usr/local/sbin/pine64_update_uboot.sh